O how love I thy law! it is my meditation all the day. (Ps. 119:97)

-May God help us to set aside some time each day to get alone in a quite place that we might read, study, and meditate in His word, and talk with Him in prayer.
+May God help us to set aside some time each day to get alone in a quiet place where we might read, study, and meditate in His Word, and talk with Him in prayer.

 Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.
 (Phil.
 4:8)

 Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.
 (Col. 3:16)